 In the area of Stadium Design for Fire, we are looking at a fire engineering research programme that hybrids all of fire safety engineering together as a proposed PhD project.
 The work would fall under a multi-collaborative team with industry partner Arup, a multi-national engineering firm.
 We would be considering the study of an innovative structural system for stadium design and adjoining fire behaviour and pedestrian dynamics.
 Previous fire engineering education with at least one of these topics of study will be considered an asset.
 The project is tailored for a student with a strong interest to become an academic/professor in Canada.

-Other topical areas for graduate project consideration include: timber structures specifically considering how compartment (room) size effects the fire dynamics to enable the generation of engineered toolsets; climate effects on growing patterns of timber and its subsequent impact on fire safety; and lastly we are looking for students with interest in heritage materials in fire.
+Other topical areas for graduate project (Both MASc and PhD) consideration may include: How compartment (room) size effects the fire dynamics of Timber structures to enable the generation of engineered tool sets; climate effects and resiliency of timber building materials to extreme hazards ; and lastly we are looking for students with interest in heritage materials in fire.
 Those projects are sponsored by a variety of governmental collaborations and are meant to inform standards and code development cycles.